azdavis/millet/readme.md

 ## Repository layout

-- Most of the code is in `crates/`.
+- Most of the code is in `crates`.
-- Editor extensions are in `extensions/`.
+- Editor extensions are in `extensions`.
-- The "build system" is in `xtask/`.
+- The "build system" is in `xtask`.
 It requires rust, node, and git.

 ## Testing

-Most tests are in `crates/tests/` and use `check()` like this:
+Most tests are in `crates/tests` and use `check()` like this:

 ```rs
 use crate::check::check;